getify/Functional-Light-JS/ch7.md

 #### Behavior, Too!

-It's not just that objects and closures represent ways to encapsulate collections of state, but also that they can include behavior via functions/methods.
+It's not just that objects and closures represent ways to express collections of state, but also that they can include behavior via functions/methods.
+Bundling data with its behavior has a fancy name: encapsulation.

 Consider: